E :Environment

 In January 2020, Yokohama rubber signed a Memorandum of Understanding (MOU) with the Rubber Authority of Thailand (RAOT) to collaboratively support the management of natural rubber farmers and improve traceability in order to ensure the transparency and soundness of the supply chain.

-Under the MOU, seminar events for natural rubber farmers have been held since December 2020.
-To date, five such events have been held, attended by a total of 250 farmers, and a total of 75 tons of fertilizer utilizing RAOT's findings has been provided free of charge.
+To date, eight such events have been held, attended by a total of 540 farmers, and a total of 129 tons of fertilizer utilizing RAOT's findings has been provided free of charge.

 Employee education